No767/Kumiko/README.md

 <div align=left>

-# Notes

-- I'm very new to programming a discord bot.
-The code isn't even done yet, and all of the features that I planned for is not there yet

-- My time is very limited, so support for the bot might not come until weeks to months later.
+> :exclamation: My time is very limited, so support for the bot might not come until weeks to months later.
 Development of the bot won't be as much as I hope, since I have a lot of exams and classes to go through.
-Expect delays when new updates will arrive
+Releases won't be very often due to this

 <div align=left>